beg12/risk/README.txt

  save/load feauture.
 Only one game at a time is saved and it autosaves between each phase of someones turn.

-Brian Goldsberry did the game logic while Olivia Wiley implemented the GUI
+Brian Goldsberry did the game logic while Olivia Wiley implemented the GUI.
+Specifically, Brian worked on Territory.java, Board.java, Game.java, Deck.java, Card.java, and Player.java while Olivia did BoardWindow.java and modifications to Board.java.